 Audit your XML sitemap.
 Your sitemap at yoursite.com/sitemap.xml should only include:

 Remove anything with a noindex tag, redirects, or error pages.
-A clean sitemap helps Google find your important pages faster.
+A clean sitemap helps Google find your good pages faster.

 Find orphan pages.
 These are pages with no internal links pointing to them.
 Google struggles to find them, and even if indexed, they won't rank well.
 Run a crawl with Screaming Frog to identify them, then either add internal links or delete them.